 - Summer, Fall, Academic Year Programs: May 1

 Part of the application requires you to supply a list of possible courses with a syllabus in English for each (even language courses).
-Notification of official approval, including an explanation of how those courses would apply to the degree progress, takes about one month.
+Notification of official approval, including an explanation of how those courses would apply to the degree progress, takes about 6 weeks.